pulseflow/petal/packages/eslint-config/README.md

 certain rules are disabled when inside [eslint ide integrations](#ide-integration), namely [`unused-imports/no-unused-imports`] and [`petal/no-only-tests`].

-this is to prevent unused imports and temporary patches from getting removed by the ide during refactoring. those rules are applied when eslint is ran in the terminal. you can disable this behavior using:
+this is to prevent unused imports and temporary patches from getting removed by the ide during refactoring. those rules are applied when eslint is ran in the terminal. you can disable this behavior by manually setting `isInEditor`:

 ```js
 // eslint.config.js